 Puget Sound Fire’s benefit charge formula can be summarized as follows:

 - The beginning point, which is driven by the size of the structure, establishes the minimum amount of water that is needed to protect all buildings on a property.
 Size is determined by finding the total square footage of all improvements on a property.
 Total square footage is determined by adding all gross square footage (outside measurements of building(s) and all floors, basements, garages and mezzanine spaces are added together to determine total square footage) on the property.

 - Puget Sound Fire then uses the formula to determine the resources (personnel and equipment) needed to deliver that base fire flow to a given (or group of) structure(s) on a land parcel.
-Puget Sound Fire’s formula breaks down structures by categories using four types; single and double family occupancies, manufactured homes, multi-family or apartments, and commercial structures.
+Puget Sound Fire’s formula breaks down structures by categories using four types; single and double family occupancies, manufactured homes in mobile home parks, multi-family or apartments, and commercial structures.

 The benefit charge formula used is:

 √ of total square feet x (18)* x (category factor) x (response factor) x (risk factor) x (fire flow factor) x (discount) = Benefit Charge.

 - *18 is a coefficient value based on empirical tests by the Insurance Services Organization (ISO) to calculate the water or “fire flow” needed to extinguish a fire.

 What are the factors used in Puget Sound RFA’s benefit charge formula?
 Click Here

 Excess Risk Factors